bitwig/dawproject/README.md

 Track represents the sequencer part, what holds timeline data.
 Channel represents the mixing part, and holds settings for mixing, instruments & effects, routing and so on.

 A Track will have a routing to a single Channel.
-A single property *isTrackChannel* defines if there’s a 1-to-1 mapping between a channel and the track sending to it.
+A property *belongsToTrack* defines if there’s a 1-to-1 mapping between a channel and the track sending to it.

 ## Devices / Plug-ins
 Plug-in states are stored as files in their respective standard format (fxp/fxb/vstpreset) inside the container and referenced using paths.